ncphillips/ncphi.com/content/blog/react-named-children.md

 />
 ```

-Unfortunately this makes unfamiliar components hard to understand since prop might configure the appearance of the `<Card>` or defines it's content.
+Unfortunately this makes unfamiliar components hard to understand since prop might configure the appearance of the `<Card>` or defines its content.
 It also becomes messy when the content is not plain text:

 ```tsx
 <Card